WiIIiam278/HuskChat/README.md

 * Private messaging and replying commands
 * Define who can send and receive messages in channels
 * Define shortcut commands to let players quickly switch channels
+* Machine learning powered profanity filter
+* Customisable spam limiting filter, anti-advertising & special emoji
 * Utilise modern 1.16+ formatting, with RGB and Gradient support via [MineDown](https://github.com/Phoenix616/MineDown)

 ## Setup

 1. Download `HuskChat.jar`
 2. Drag it into the `/plugins/` folder on your proxy server (BungeeCord or Velocity; 1.16+; Java 16+.
 Derivatives like Waterfall should work fine too)
 3. Restart your proxy.
 Once the config and message files have generated, make changes as appropriate and restart your proxy again